Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 - This season, the Utes are winless against the spread when entering a game as a favorite of 7 points or more (in three chances).

-- Utah has gone over the point total in 71.4% of its opportunities this year (five times in seven games with a set point total).
+- Utah's games this year have hit the over in 71.4% of its opportunities (five times in seven games with a set point total).

-- Utah is 3-2 against the spread and 4-2 overall this season when the team notches more than 27.0 points.
+- When Utah scores more than 27.0 points, it is 3-2 against the spread and 4-2 overall.

 - The Utes have turned the ball over five more times (10 total) than the Cardinal have forced a turnover (5) this season.